Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 • He Would Have Laughed FX 00:00

-The lead part of the song also uses the Pitchfactor, starting with the same patch and then switching to another to change the phrase.
+The lead part of He Would Have Laughed also uses the Pitchfactor, starting with the same patch and then switching to another to change the phrase.
 After the Teenage Wasteland patch, it switches to 1-1 Storyteller.
 I also used some modulated reverb to create a typical Deerhunter ambient effect.
 The modulation refers to some of the reverb signal being raised an octave, giving a huge, bright effect.

-As previously mentioned, Cox favours cheap reverb pedals, such as the Behringer and Digitech ‘verbs, but any reverb pedal or plugin that can do modulated / shimmer reverbs will do.
+As previously mentioned, Cox favours inexpensive reverb pedals, such as those by Behringer and Digitech, but any reverb pedal or plugin capable of modulated or shimmer reverbs will work.
 I used my Boss RV-5 which has a great modulated reverb setting.

 00:00